To enquire about a consultation with a Mole Check specialist, please complete the form:

 Early detection of skin cancer saves lives.

 When detected and removed early, the good news is that skin cancers from moles are almost always curable.
-However, an and early diagnosis matters; 85% of the 2,300 people who die each year from melanoma where at one stage curable.
+However, an early diagnosis matters; 85% of the 2,300 people who die each year from melanoma were at one stage curable.

 A mole map provides a regular snapshot of your mole population, so even the smallest of changes can be picked up by your dermatologist.
 This means you can have peace of mind that any developing skin cancers will be picked up early before they develop into something more dangerous.